 Overseas Filipino Workers (OFWs), like you, have sacrificed years of their lives to provide a better life for their families.
 The top priority of OFWs is investing on quality living spaces.
 Because of this, and also the growing number of OFW families, a healthy competition between developers has enabled the working class to afford real estate properties such as condominiums.
 Properties have cropped up all over Metro Manila, even in busiest districts, to meet the demand of the market.
 However, buying and processing all the requirements can be confusing especially if you are still working abroad.
 This article will show you the overview of the requirements and what to expect when buying a condominium unit.

 Everything starts with knowing the ups and downs of the current real estate market in the Philippines.
 Luckily, you have the Internet for that.
-There are multitudes of websites available to check potential units such as dmcileasing.com.
+There are multitudes of websites available to check potential units and condos for rent in the Philippines.
 Although you are concerned with the unit, its location, and its amenities, take time to research about the profile of the developer.
 You need to ensure that you get your money's value.
-Purchasing a property from a developer with bad track record is dangerous.
+Purchasing a property from a developer with a bad track record is dangerous.
 At this point, you can also join discussion groups in social media or in forums focusing on the real estate industry in the country.
 First-hand experiences from previous buyers will help you a lot when deciding which property to buy.

 Also, research about the cost of purchasing a property and other expenses that come along with it.
 The price range of units can be as low as P45,000 to P80,000.
 Costs on top of the actual unit price will include, but not limited to, Philippine Capital Gains Tax, Documentary Stamp Tax, Transfer Tax, and Registration Fee.
 So, get your calculator ready this early to determine if your savings and income qualify you to acquire your target property.
 Asking a lot of questions will give you the idea on how to proceed later during the process and will save you a lot of headaches.
 Do not forget to document your findings.